Strong showing from Pocock puts Seselja's ACT Senate seat at great risk

 Mr Pocock, who was celebrating at QT Hotel in Canberra, said the rise of independents had made people reconsider the role of politics and what voters wanted for the ACT.

+"The preliminary results here in the ACT are very encouraging.
+Our campaign set out make politics about people again, talking about the issues that matter to us and ensuing the ACT isn't taken for granted.

+"We've already seen more focus on Canberra from the major parties and built a movement of people who want to see politics done better."

-The Liberal campaign in the ACT was not allowing journalists into their election night party, as Senator Seselja had yet to arrive at 10pm.
+The Liberal campaign in the ACT kicked out journalists covering their election night function before Zed Seselja arrived.

 Only first preferences are counted on election night.
 It could be days or weeks before the final winner of the second Senate seat is known once preference flows are calculated.